Shay-Gueron/AES-GCM-SIV/README.md

 Code implementations that correspond to the CFRG submission "AES-GCM-SIV: Nonce Misuse-Resistant Authenticated Encryption".

-The specification draftwas  posted on https://tools.ietf.org/html/draft-gueron-gcmsiv-02), on March 9, 2016.
+The specification draftwas  posted on https://datatracker.ietf.org/doc/draft-irtf-cfrg-gcmsiv/.
 Authors:

     Shay Gueron, University of Haifa and Intel Corporation